The development of this tool and access to its beta version have been suspended for the time being.

 What kind of data are in here?

 The Stats Monitor makes use of Eurostat data.
-It currently covers 14 different topics, but we are gradually expanding the range of datasets.

 What does the Stats Monitor offer?